 So to be clear, in this post I won’t focus on different entries for passes, or how to pass specific guards.
 Rather, I focus on the guard passes themselves, which you’ll use over and over again from various positions, and to pass all the guards in BJJ.

-Passes: open guard
+Works against: open guard

 One of the most versatile and widely used guard passes is the Toreando or bull fighter pass.
 It’s called the bull fighter pass because a common variation is that you push your opponent’s legs towards him, and when he pushes back, you step to the side with perfect timing like a bull fighter against a bull.